aktin/rd-import-script/README.md

 **The intended workflow is as follows:**

-1.  **User Action:** A user navigates to the "Art der Verarbeitung" selection in Daten-Import.
+1.  **User Action:** A user navigates in [DWH Admin](https://github.com/aktin/dwh-admin) to the "Art der Verarbeitung" selection in Daten-Import.
 2.  **Script Selection:** The user selects this script (e.g., "Rettungsdienst Importscript").
 3.  **File Upload:** The platform prompts the user to upload a single `.zip` file containing the emergency service data.
 4.  **Execution:** Upon receiving the file, the DWH backend executes this Python script, passing the path to the uploaded `.zip` file as an argument.